Salix-OS/docs.salixos.org/content/user/ssh-without-password/_index.md

 ---
 title: "How to Login with SSH Without a Password"
-menutitle: "SSH Login Without Password"
+linktitle: "SSH Login Without Password"
 ---

 A user might need the ability of login to a remote machine without typing